How to use Email Marketing in 2019 – Step by Step Guide

 Integrate your opt-in forms in almost every page of your website

-- Footer of your website - before they leave give them something.
+Footer of your website – before they leave to give them something.

 Start Contest or Giveaway